akinsho/toggleterm.nvim/README.md

 " this is pseudo code
 let statusline .= '%{&ft == "toggleterm" ? "terminal (".b:toggle_number.")" : ""}'
 ```

-This plugin provides 2 commands

-### `ToggleTerm`

-This is the command the mappings call under the hood.
-You can use it directly
-and prefix it with a count to target a specific terminal.

-### `TermExec`

-This command allows you to open a terminal with a specific action.
-e.g. `2TermExec git status` will run git status in terminal 2.

 ### Custom commands